v-dav/holbertonschool-web_front_end/README.md

 Here are the technologies that I've learned and used throughout my journey:

-- HTML5: I learned to structure web pages and use semantic HTML elements for better SEO and accessibility.
+- **HTML5**: I learned to structure web pages and use semantic HTML elements for better SEO and accessibility.

-- CSS3: I learned to style web pages and use modern layout techniques like Flexbox and Grid.
+- **CSS3**: I learned to style web pages and use modern layout techniques like Flexbox and Grid.

+- **Sass:** I also explored the power of Sass, a popular CSS preprocessor, to enhance my styling workflow.
+With features like variables, nesting, and mixins, Sass allowed me to write cleaner and more maintainable stylesheets, ultimately saving time and effort in the development process.

-- Git and GitHub: I used Git and GitHub for version control and collaboration on projects.
+- **Git and GitHub:** I used Git and GitHub for version control and collaboration on projects.